gandm/language-babel/README.md

 By default the package also supports the [Babel](http://babeljs.io/) transpiler.
 Out of the box any file saved will be transpiled and any errors and/or successful completions notified in the ATOM workspace.

 It is most likely many users of Babel will use a workflow ( grunt, gulp, etc ) and will not want transpiled output saved.
 However, language-babel fully supports transpiled output, maps, and the setting of most Babel options.
-See Advanced Useage below for more information.
+See Advanced Usage below for more information.

 ##Screen Images